Constitution of the Socialist Party USA

 Section 3: State organizations hold their authority subject to the National Committee which grants their charters and may for cause revoke that charter after a hearing.
 Revocation of the state charter may be appealed to the National Committee and the national convention.

-Section 4: Local organizations hold their authority subject to the State Committee or the National Action Committee, whichever grants their charter.
+Section 4: Local organizations hold their authority subject to the State Committee or the National Executive Committee, whichever grants their charter.
 Local charters may be revoked for cause after a hearing.
-Revocation of a local charter may be appealed to the State Committee, National Action Committee, and National Committee.
+Revocation of a local charter may be appealed to the State Committee, National Executive Committee, and National Committee.

 ARTICLE VI: Political Action

 Section 1: The decision to run state and local candidates under the banner of the Party shall be left to the discretion of the state and local organizations.

-Section 2: In the absence of Socialist Party candidates, members as individuals may vote for, endorse, or support candidates of other socialist political parties in partisan elections as defined through an understanding of the Statement of Principles.
+Section 2: In the absence of Socialist Party candidates, members as individuals may vote for, endorse or support candidates of other socialist political parties in partisan elections as defined through an understanding of the Statement of Principles.
 Members as individuals may run for political office as candidates of other political parties only after requesting and receiving the approval of the National Committee, and of the state or local organization, with the exception of political parties previously approved by the National Convention or the National Committee.

 Section 3: State and local organizations of the Party may run candidates for political office in other political parties or form joint party tickets only after requesting and receiving the approval of the National Committee.
-If the candidate in question is a Party member, a request from the candidate must be made and approved by the National Committee as outlined in Article IV, Section 2.
+If the candidate in question is a Party member, a request from the candidate must be made and approved by the National Committee as outlined in Article IV, Sec 2.

 Section 4: State and local organizations of the Party may endorse independent candidates or candidates from similar independent political parties only after requesting and receiving the approval of the National Committee.

 Section 5: State and local organizations of the Party may endorse, support, or run candidates for non-partisan political office.

 Section 6: State and local organizations for the Party shall not merge with any other political party or group.